 The Murray Family text which is here, is an early draft of Joan Murray Dawes’ “Murray Story”.
 Since downloading this account, Joan has published her completed study “From Ulster to Ulladulla – The Murray Family from County Fermanagh, Ireland.”
 Names include Murray, Shannon, McGee, Johnston, Haughey, Dillon, Conyngham, McMahon, Tarlinton, Heffernan, Thomas, Skehan, Poidevan, Sands, Nicholls, Mccarthy, Brennan, Moore, McLean, Murden, Markham, O’Neill, Goldstraw, Hughes, Slattery, Cullen, Gallaghar, Headcroft, Morrison, Cleaver, and Boyle.
 Copies of this very informative family and local history story, of 291 pages, and consisting of text, descendant tree, maps, certificates and photographs can be purchased from her by contacting her at <email@example.com>.
 Cost is $30 plus postage.

 As to the painting above, which I purchased at a footpath stall in Portobello Road, London, in the 1970s, who might SWC have been in North Sydney in 1866?
 I have tried very many sources over the years without identifying him or her.
 Samuel Calvert, who designed our stamps at the time is a possibility but, so far as I can see, he never signed his name in this way.
 Was the artist professional or amateur, resident or visitor?
 Late nineteenth century artist?
 Help!

-[NOTE: This website is a work in progress and development – October/November 2016.]
+[NOTE: This website is a work being continuously developed. -April/May 2017.]